Large Group Health Insurance Plans

 • Affordable monthly premiums that will keep your insurance costs down.

-• Fully insured plans for employees and medical insurance coverage for major risk procedures.
+• Fully insured for employees and medical insurance coverage for major risk procedures.

 • Coverage for dental, vision, and prescription drugs for employees.

-There is no maximum number of employees that can be covered by large group health plans.
-Whether you run a local business or a Fortune 500 firm, you can find group health insurance that will meet your employees' needs.
+There is no maximum number of employees that can be covered.
+Whether you run a local business or a Fortune 500 firm, you can find group medical coverage that will meet your employees’ needs.
+The advantage of such wide coverage pertinent to group size is the variety of products available to cater to diverse requirements.

-Large plans tend to be comprehensive and flexible enough to accommodate the needs of subscribers with divergent requirements.
-Often, a group plan offers people with special health needs complete confidence in their coverage.
+This coverage tends to be comprehensive and flexible enough to accommodate the needs of subscribers with divergent requirements.
+Often, a team package offers people with special health needs complete confidence in their coverage.
+This advantage results from the contribution of every member of that particular group, spreading out the payment and thus, reducing the burden on individuals.

-Group health insurance plans are easy to work with and provide coverage for all employees.
+Group health insurance is easy to work with and provide coverage for all employees.
 Every employee covered by the policy receives the same benefits package, so employee enrollment can be quick and efficient.
+The advantage lies in the uniformity of the products offered and the convenience of a single payment plan.

-A large group health plan is often the best option if you are running a large business with at least 50 employees.
-A large group coverage plan is a good deal and provides insurance at lower costs down by providing you with a discount based on the larger number of potential subscribers.
+This health package is often the best option if you are running a business with at least 50 employees.
+A group coverage package is a good deal and provides insurance at lower costs down by providing you with a discount based on the larger number of potential subscribers.
+The contribution of every individual, in terms of payment, enables you to leverage this advantage, making it ideal for everyone, irrespective of their income.

-Do you have questions about large group health plans and what Taylor Benefits Insurance can do for you?
+Do you have questions about what Taylor Benefits Insurance can do for you, regarding group insurance plans, health products, or the potential advantage of a cooperative payment scheme?

 We can help you find the right group insurance plan